Ten FAQs on sales presentations.

 A simple technique is to start the presentation by introducing yourself, and asking everyone else to introduce themselves as well.
 This not only involves them, but ensures that you know their names if you want to use them later.

 You may also want to involve them directly, by asking them what they hope to gain from your presentation and whether they have any particular concerns.

 Speak clearly and with energy, and stand confidently.
 The audience will usually pick up on your interest and enthusiasm.
 Continually scan the audience so that you make eye contact with everyone there.

 Watch out for signs of boredom.
 If people are drifting off, change your tempo, cut longwinded parts of your presentation, or ask them questions by name to bring them back in.

-6. How do I overcome nerves?
+6. How do I overcome my nerves when presenting?

 The best cure for nerves is practice.
 Focus on how you appear rather than how you feel.
 Simply practicing a presentation before you deliver it will help reduce your nerves.
 Practising by yourself helps; better still, work with an audience of friends or colleagues.
 Over time, the more presentations you have successfully delivered the more confident you will become.